Her friends called her Lem.

 He said, "Jack Whittemore was the best jazz booking agent who ever lived."

 I had two conversations with Lenore in 1989.
+I liked her.

 I think she liked me.